 Looking for healthy family meals that the whole gang will enjoy?
 From pastas and pizzas to traybakes and pies, there's something for everyone – our healthy family meal ideas are super easy and sure to please.
-Find plenty more family meal recipes and healthy recipes.
+Find plenty more family meal recipes and healthy recipes, plus speedy 30-minute meals.

 Everyone has a speedy pasta dish up their sleeves and this is definitely one to try!
 It turns simple ingredients into something delicious, the sundried tomatoes give a lovely depth of flavour whilst basil keeps things fresh.